-We will record all information on the checks carried out in the school's single central record (SCR).
+We will record information on the checks carried out in the school's single central record (SCR).
 Copies of these checks, where appropriate, will be held in individuals' personnel files.
 We follow requirements and best practice in retaining copies of these checks, as set out below.
+In addition to these checks we also carry out an online search and check that any ID documents are genuine.